Going on your first Las Vegas trip? Here’s a quick guide on what you need to know before you get here!

-Las Vegas is mostly known for gambling and being a “party” destination.
+Las Vegas is mostly known as a gambling and “party” destination.

-If you’re not into that, you’ll still have fun in your Las Vegas trip.
+If you’re not into that, you’ll still have fun on your Las Vegas trip.
 For example, you can:

-- Watch shows & concerts from different artists like Cirque du Soleil or Lady Gaga, all in one place
+- Watch shows & concerts from the biggest artists in the entertainment industry like Lady Gaga

 - Dine at restaurants from the most popular chefs in the world